oscarwieland/OscarWieland/README.md

-# Welcome to My GitHub Homepage!
+# Welcome !

 ## About Me
-I'm [Your Name], a passionate software developer based in [Your Location].
-I love building cool projects and learning new technologies.
+I'm Oscar Wieland, a young student of the university of Geneva.
+I am actually doing a master's degree in Business Analytics.

 ## Projects
 Here are some projects I've been working on: